KamalBdran/My_HTML_Basics_Project/README.md

 Comments
 and Validation

-Note : please install Live Server extension to see my website live!
+Note : please install Live Server extension to see my website live thank you for reading ^_^